RobertKofler/invadego/doc/simple.md

 ./invade --seed 5 --genome MB:1,1 --rr 4,4 --u 0.1 --grid-x 50 --grid-y 20 --mate-radius 1 --epi-inherit dros --basepop 9-11,1-2,10 --rep 1 --steps 5 --gen 100 --trigger-defense 40 --file-spatial simple-defence-dros.txt
 ```

-**parameters explained**
+**novel parameters explained**

-- –epi-inherit dros: uniparental epigenetic inherited silencing;
+- –epi-inherit dros: uniparental inherited silencing of the host
-  silencing is transmitted maternally as in Drosophila. since
+  defense; silencing is transmitted maternally as in Drosophila.
+Since
   hermaphrodites are simulated one mate is randomly chosen as the
-  mother; if a TE is silenced in the mother any offspring with at least
+  mother; If a TE is silenced in the mother any offspring with at least
-  one TE insertion will inherit the silencing-status. offspring that per
+  one TE insertion will inherit the epigenetic silencing status.
+The
-  chance do not have a single insertion will not inherit the silencing
+  epigenetically inherited silencing status **can be lost only in
+  offspring not having a single TE insertion** (due to chance offspring
+  may not get a TE, especially when TE copy numbers are low); Fathers do
+  not transmit the silencing status.
+TEs silenced in the father, will
-  status; paternal offspring will have active TEs (unless the mother has
+  thus be active in the offspring (unless the mother has silenced TEs).
-  silenced TEs)

 ![](simple_files/figure-gfm/unnamed-chunk-10-1.png)<!-- -->

+**Note** As the major difference to the previous scenario
-**Note** in this scenario even individuals with \<40 TEs may have
+(`--epi-inherit dros`), even individuals with less than 40 TEs may have
-silenced TEs (compare to previous scenario with –epi-inheritance none )
+silenced TEs.

 ## host defence - biparental epigenetic silencing inheritance